RedisLabs/redislabs-docs/content/rs/concepts/_index.md

 ## High availability with Redis Enterprise

-Redis Enterprise uses in-memory replication to maintain master and replica replicas.
+Redis Enterprise uses in-memory replication to maintain master and replicas.
 Redis Enterprise comes with various watchdogs that detect and protect against many failures types.
 Under failures such as node, network, process failures that render master replica inaccessible, Redis